jahangirmayed1990/Customer_Segmentation/README.md

 -            Annual_income Vs Spending_score Plotting: From this plot, we can see that the maximum annual income for customers clustering position is 1.
              In this clustering area, the target customers are those who have good Annual income and Spending Scores.<br>

+### Customer Segmentation for Mall Customers Using K-Means Clustering: Insights
+**Key Insights Gained from K-Means Clustering:**
+1.	**Identification of Distinct Customer Segments:** <br>
+- 	  High-Income Spenders: These customers have high annual incomes and high spending scores.
+They are likely to be interested in luxury brands, exclusive offers, and personalized services.
+-     Middle-Income Spenders: These customers have moderate annual incomes and moderate spending scores.
+They are price-conscious but still willing to spend on quality products.
+They may be attracted to value-for-money deals and promotions.
+-  	  Low-Income Spenders: These customers have low annual incomes and low spending scores.
+They are likely to be attracted to discounts, promotions, and budget-friendly options.
+- 	  Low-Income Savers: These customers have low annual incomes but high savings rates.
+They are likely to be interested in value-for-money products and exclusive deals.
+2.	**Targeted Marketing Strategies:** <br>
+-    	Personalized Offers: By understanding customer segments, businesses can tailor marketing campaigns and offers to specific groups, increasing their effectiveness.
+-    	Exclusive Promotions: Offering exclusive discounts and promotions to specific customer segments can incentivize spending and build loyalty.
+-    	Product Recommendations: Based on spending patterns, businesses can recommend relevant products and services to customers, enhancing their shopping experience.
+3.	**Optimized Inventory Management:** <br>
+-    	Demand Forecasting: By analyzing spending patterns of different segments, businesses can optimize inventory levels to match demand, reducing the risk of stockouts or excess inventory.
+-    	Product Assortment: Tailoring product assortment to specific customer segments can attract more customers and increase sales.
+4.	**Improved Customer Experience:** <br>
+-    	Personalized Services: Offering personalized services, such as VIP treatment or exclusive shopping events, can enhance the overall shopping experience for high-value customers.
+-    	Enhanced Store Layout: By understanding customer flow and preferences, businesses can optimize store layout to improve navigation and increase product availability for target customer group.